Tim Cook leads Apple with a level head and a keen eye for operations.

 December 22, 2013: After months of false starts, Apple finally secures a deal with China Mobile to bring the iPhone to the world’s largest telecom company.

 With 760 million potential iPhone customers in the offing, the deal shapes up as Apple’s most important yet for growing its brand in China.
-In fact, Apple CEO Tim Cook says the country soon will become the company’s biggest market.
+In fact, Apple CEO Tim Cook says the country will soon become the company’s biggest market.

-December 10, 2012: Apple fixes an Apple Maps error that caused several motorists in Victoria, Australia, to become stranded in the remote Murray-Sunset National Park.
+December 10, 2012: Apple fixes an early Apple Maps error that caused several motorists in Victoria, Australia, to become stranded in the remote Murray-Sunset National Park.

-The early Apple Maps glitch showed the town of Mildura nearly 45 miles from its actual location.
 In the aftermath, Victoria police describe Apple’s navigation app as “potentially life-threatening.”
 That’s pretty much the opposite of “it just works.”

 December 5, 2002: Cupertino says it served its millionth unique customer in the Apple Store online, marking a significant milestone for the company.
 It is a benchmark worth celebrating for Apple, which launched its online store just five years earlier.